Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 - Power Purchase Agreements (both on-site and off-site)

-We will continue building on existing actions, such as the rollout of biomass boilers at several Nestlé factories and the implementation of energy-saving measures such as the installation of LED lighting and phasing out the use of harmful gases used in refrigeration.
+We continue building on existing actions, such as the rollout of biomass boilers at several Nestlé factories and the implementation of energy-saving measures such as the installation of LED lighting and phasing out the use of harmful gases used in refrigeration.

 Using more renewable thermal energy